EC postcode area: EC1

 The EC1 postcode district is roughly bounded by City Road to the northeast and east, Moorgate to the east, Chiswell Street and Newgate Street to the south, Rosebery Avenue to the northwest, and Gray's Inn Road to the west, where it borders WC postcode area.
 A long thin protrusion to the north east takes in all of Old Street.
-Taking in the districts of Clerkenwell, Finsbury and the northwestern corner of the City of London from St Paul's Cathedral.
+Taking in the districts of Clerkenwell, Finsbury and the northwestern part of the City of London from St Paul's Cathedral.